 If you are travelling by bus or bike once you arrive at a station, you may find these links useful:

 RDG is looking at how stations can develop links to other sustainable transport options, as well as how we can improve stations and their facilities more generally through its cross-industry Stations work stream.

-From November 2018, there is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:
+There is an independent Rail Ombudsman service that you can use if your complaint hasn't been dealt with satisfactorily by the train company:

 Telephone: 0330 094 0362